Carlos Hyde: Houston Texans

 On August 31, 2019, Hyde was traded to the Houston Texans in exchange for tackle Martinas Rankin.

-Hyde made his debut with the Texans in Week 1 against the New Orleans Saints.
+Hyde made his debut with the Texans in Week 1 against the Saints.
 In the game, Hyde rushed 10 times for 83 yards and caught one pass for two yards in the 30–28 loss.
 In Week 6 against the Kansas City Chiefs, Hyde rushed 26 times for 116 yards and 1 touchdown in the 31–24 win.
-During Week 9 against the Jacksonville Jaguars at Wembley Stadium, Hyde finished with 160 rushing yards, including a 58-yard run that resulted in a fumble lost in the endzone for a touchback.
+During Week 9 against the Jaguars at Wembley Stadium, Hyde finished with 160 rushing yards, including a 58-yard run that resulted in a fumble lost in the endzone for a touchback.
 Nevertheless, the Texans won 26–3.

 In Week 15 against the Tennessee Titans, Hyde rushed 26 times for 104 yards and a touchdown during the 24–21 win.
 Overall, in the 2019 season, Hyde finished with 1,070 rushing yards and six rushing touchdowns.

-In the Wild Card Round, Hyde played in his first NFL playoff game against the Buffalo Bills.
+In the Wild Card Round, Hyde played in his first NFL playoff game against the Bills.
 He rushed 16 times for 48 yards and had a five-yard touchdown reception to help the Texans win 22–19 in overtime.

 Seattle Seahawks

-On May 28, 2020, Hyde signed with the Seattle Seahawks.
+On May 28, 2020, Hyde signed with the Seahawks.

 Hyde played his first game with the Seahawks in Week 1 against the Atlanta Falcons.
 During the game, Hyde rushed for his first rushing touchdown of the season and as a member of the Seahawks.
 He finished the 2020 season with 81 carries for 356 yards and four touchdowns.

 Jacksonville Jaguars (second stint)

-On March 17, 2021, Hyde signed a two-year, $6 million contract with the Jacksonville Jaguars and reunited with his former college coach, Urban Meyer.
+On March 17, 2021, Hyde signed a two-year, $6 million contract with the Jaguars and reunited with his former college coach, Urban Meyer.
 He entered the 2021 season as the backup running back to James Robinson.
 He suffered a concussion in Week 14 and was placed on injured reserve on December 21.
 He finished the season with 72 carries for 253 rushing yards and one touchdown through 12 games and two starts.

 On March 11, 2022, Hyde was released by the Jaguars.